HashirHussain/docker-and-kubernetes-notes/README.md

 - What is Hypervisor
 - Containers Vs Virtual Machines
 - What is Docker Hub
-- Practicals
-  - Create an Containerized application
+- Create a simple containerized application
+  - prepare `Dockerfile`
+  - Build an Image
+  - Start an app container from Image
+  - Working on container

 ## What is Docker